Doctoral Requirements for Metropolitan Planning, Policy and Design

 The Ph.D. in Metropolitan Planning, Policy and Design helps meet society’s need for researchers, scholars, teachers, and leaders to make our metropolitan areas sustainable and resilient.
 The degree is managed by the Department of City & Metropolitan Planning in the College of Architecture + Planning but it is designed to facilitate the interdisciplinary culture of the University of Utah.
 Depending on the nature of prior graduate work, the doctoral degree will require between 57 and 78 credit hours, or more, and extend a minimum of six full time semesters of course work.
 Along with rigorous admission standards, admitted students will have posed a clear direction in pursuing doctoral studies.

-The doctoral degree includes core, dissertation, field, qualifying examination, and dissertation benchmarks.
+The doctoral degree includes core, dissertation, electives, qualifying examination, and dissertation benchmarks.
 The core is composed of six semester-long doctoral seminars in quantitative methods, qualitiative methods, article writing and publishing, research design, pedagogy, and urban theory and form for a total of 18 credits.
-Doctoral students will complete 21 credits of dissertation as well as a minimum of 12 credits in a “dissertation” field including courses outside the Department, and six credits of independent study for the Qualifying Examination (Students without a master degree in planning will need to take up to 21 credits in core planning courses.)
+Doctoral students will complete 21 credits of dissertation of which 3 credits will be dedicated to diseration proposal, as well as a minimum of 12 credits of electives including courses outside the department, and six credits of qualifying examination.
+(Students without a master degree in planning will need to take up to 21 credits in core planning courses.)
 The qualifying examination will demonstrate the ability of the candidate to undertake independent research through the preparation of a paper sufficient for submission to a scholarly journal; the paper itself will include literature review, theory, research design, research execution, findings, and conclusions.
 The dissertation will then be proposed, prepared, and defended.
+Doctoral students will have 5-7 years to complete the program.

 The doctoral program will be available to students on a full-time and part-time basis.
 In either case, admission will be selective (see below) to (a) assure the number of students being managed by the faculty is never very large and that (b) those admitted have demonstrated their ability to complete demanding, long-term commitments within a reasonable period of time.